 International readers (he said, as if there were any) will notice that the scope here is largely limited to American and Russian weapons and systems.
-This is not to cast aspersions at Sea Dart, Sea Wolf, Sea Ceptor, Aster, and so on.
+This is not to cast aspersions at anybody else’s navy.
 I simply lack the requisite in-depth knowledge to write about them.
 Plus, in my defence, I do mention Exocet.

 Some of this piece is recycled from my earlier post on the future of the US Navy.

 Naval Weapons and Systems Development Continued – Surface Warfare: From Sea Control to Land Attack, and Back